 - People experiencing extreme difficulty breathing should call 911 or visit the Emergency Department immediately.

-- If breathing is troublesome but manageable, please call Colorado Mountain Medical at (970) 926-6340 to schedule an appointment at a respiratory clinic:
+- If breathing is troublesome but manageable, please call Colorado Mountain Medical at (970) 926-6340 to schedule an appointment.

 - Emergency department at Vail Health Hospital: 970-479-7225

 - 911: If extreme difficulty breathing or after-hours